Infinito 2017

-Marcellous Lovelace (born October 26, 1975), better known by the stage name Infinito 2017, is an American hip hop musician and fine artist.
+Marcellous Lovelace (born October 26, 1975), better known by the stage name Infinito 2017, is an American hip hop musician.
 Alongside Thalone Davis and Cosmo Galactus, Infinito 2017 is a member of the Unorthodox Poets Society.

 Early life

 Lovelace was born in Chicago, Illinois, to two parents employed by the United States military.
 As such, he traveled regularly as a child.
 He began creating music at age 13 with his cousin Dariel.
 He moved to Kentucky with his mother in the early 1990s.
 After Dariel died in 1994, Lovelace found comfort in hip hop music.
-Shortly thereafter he moves to Tennessee and began recording.
+Shortly thereafter he moved to Tennessee and began recording.

-Lovelace graduated from the University of Memphis in Memphis, receiving a bachelor's degree in Art and Communications, and later earned a Masters of Fine Arts.
+Lovelace graduated from the University of Memphis, receiving a bachelor's degree in Art and Communications, and later earning a Masters of Fine Arts.

 Career

 While in college, Lovelace started performing on a regular basis at Fantasia hip-hop open mic nights.
 At this club he met Mr. Skurge, with whom he teamed up to form the Unorthodox Poets Society.
 Following Skruge's advice, Lovelace adopted Infinito as a stage name.
 By 1998, he moved back to Chicago and joined up with crews the Molemen and the Nacrobats.
 In 2002, Infinito 2017 was involved with Music with Sound Right Reasoning, released on Birthwrite Records and produced by Memo of the Molemen.
 He went on to study at the Art Institute of Chicago.